BABrandes/Observables/README.md

 The library uses a centralized value storage approach with three distinct notification philosophies:

 ### **Centralized Storage**
-- **Centralized Storage**: Each value is stored in exactly one HookNexus
+- **Centralized Storage**: Each value is stored in exactly one Nexus
 - **Hook-Based Binding**: Observables connect through hooks, managed by NexusManager
-- **Transitive Binding**: When you bind A→B and B→C, all three share the same HookNexus
+- **Transitive Binding**: When you bind A→B and B→C, all three share the same Nexus
 - **No Data Copying**: Values are never duplicated between observables
 - **Atomic Updates**: All connected hooks see changes simultaneously